 Not included in those eight, but who shares a similar perspective, is the soon to be youngest cardinal – Cardinal-elect Mykola Bychok of the Eparchy of Saint Peter and Paul of Melbourne of the Ukrainians.
 Bychok is 44-years-old.

 The perspective his relative youth brings to the College of Cardinals was a part of a recent conversation Crux had with Leo about his elevation.
-The cardinal said that he wasn’t given any heads up about that it was coming, and found after a wave of congratulations messages led him to search his name online, where he ultimately saw the news.
+The cardinal said that he wasn’t given any heads up that it was coming, admitting he found out after a wave of congratulations messages led him to search his name online, where he ultimately saw the news.

 Right after, Leo said, he went to pray.